 Santa Fe baggage-coach 2602 built by Pullman in 1923.

-Pacific Electric wooden caboose 1985 built in 1905 by the Richmond, Fredericksburg and Potomac Railroad and acquired in 1950.
+Pacific Electric wooden caboose 1985, nee Richmond, Fredericksburg and Potomac Railroad built by the railroad in 1905 and acquired in 1950.

 Union Pacific station bench.

-Museum scenes.
+Museum scene.
 We boarded the bus for Car Barn 4.

-Santa Fe Baggage-RPO 2055 built by Pullman Car and Manufacturing in 1930.
+Santa Fe baggage-railway post office 60 built by Pullman Car and Manufacturing in 1930.

 Santa Fe stock car 25840 built by the railroad in 1923.